A Guide for Parents

 Appointments at the Counseling Center

 Students may make an appointment or find out further information about our services by calling 221-3620 or by stopping by the Counseling Center at Blow Memorial Hall, Suite 240.
 Office hours are Monday through Friday 8:00 AM – 12 Noon and 1:00 PM – 5 PM.
 In the event of an emergency during regular working hours, a student can either come to the office or call the office.
-During the academic year, the on call counselor may be reached after hours and on weekends by calling the Campus Police at 221-4596.
+During the academic year, the on-call counselor may be reached after hours and on weekends by calling the W&M Police at 221-4596.